Mission & Objects Organisation Structure

 A: To be eligible to take the PBE, one must either be a graduate, an associate member or a fellow member of the HKIAAT.
 Graduates refer to those students who have completed the eight papers of the AAT examination but who have not gained the one-year work experience required of members.
 Graduates will not be required to pass the professional assessment before taking the PBE.

 Q: How often will the professional assessment be offered?
 How will it be assessed?
-What is the medium of instruction for the workshop?

 Q: Can I take the professional assessment concurrently with the AAT examination?
-Can I claim an exemption from the professional assessment if I have taken similar subjects in my accounting study?

 Q: What is the period of practical experience that will be considered as valid for membership admission?